GomezFrannco/Portfolio/README.md

 ![Main](assets/img/main_preview.png)

-This is my personal website as a Web Developer.
+This is my personal website as a Backend Developer.

 By: [Franco Gomez](https://github.com/GomezFrannco)